 Liability coverage helps protect you if you’re found to be at fault for a traffic accident on your bike.
-Each state has its own legal requirements for the amount of liability coverage you must carry.
+Most states have their own legal requirements for the amount of liability coverage you must carry.
+Only five states — Hawaii, Michigan, Montana, New Hampshire, and Washington — don’t require any motorcycle insurance whatsoever.
+Several others with no-fault auto insurance laws exclude motorcyclists from the personal injury protection (PIP) coverage that’s required of other drivers (and pays medical bills after an accident).
 Most states hover around the same 25/50/25 ballpark (a minimum of $25,000 for bodily injury to one person in an accident, $50,000 for all injuries in an accident, and $25,000 for property damage), but Maine and Alaska clock in with the highest requirements at 50/100/25, and Pennsylvania, New Jersey, and California are the lowest, with 15/30/5.

 The experts we spoke with, though, said that state minimum liability levels are often lower than they should be, and won’t provide nearly enough coverage in the case of a bad accident.
 Brad Cummins, an independent agent with Insurance Market Agents, tells clients to purchase the highest limits they can afford — and while higher levels of liability coverage do cost more, stepping up your coverage to the next level (for example, from Ohio’s 25/50 to 100/300) likely won’t bump up your premium level that much.

 The best motorcycle insurance providers will also offer a variety of coverage options in addition to the required liability coverage.
 Cummins recommends clients purchase collision, comprehensive, uninsured/underinsured motorist, and roadside assistance coverage, and we looked for what our remaining contenders had to offer, keeping an eye out for the most important: